|

 idea here is that the director is trying to allow God to stir your mind

 and heart instead of instructing you about God and spiritual matters.
+A spiritual director taking a didactic approach might teach you about

 God as a loving God.
 A director taking a evocative approach will help